heridev/MailAssemble/README.md

 bundle exec rake autoresponder:send_scheduled_follow_ups
 ```

-So, for example you can create a cron job and invoke it each 10 minutes, if you're using heroku you can use scheduler
+So, for example you can create a cron job and invoke it each 10 minutes, if you're using heroku you can use scheduler.

 NOTE: in case that you want to make sure that every follow up is sent correctly you can run this command each 30 minutes as well:
 ```